SivaPrasad65/100_DAYS_OF_RTL/README.md

 Day-071 : KOGGE STONE ADDER . <br>
 Day-072 : ERROR DETECTION AND CORRECTION USING HAMMING CODE TECHNIQUE . <br>
 Day-073 : ROM [15*15] . <br>
+Day-074 : Checking if Number is an Even or Odd Number. <br>